Our Approach: We first spend time to understand the patents and the underlying technology our

-client desires to sell to prospective bidders.
-We then move forward to develop and coordinate a
+desires to sell to prospective bidders.
+We then move forward to develop and coordinate a private sale

-private sale process with multiple bidding rounds and key due dates, much like an auction, but with
+process with multiple bidding rounds and key due dates, much like an auction, but with sufficient

-sufficient diligence and analysis time in each step in order to secure a positive result for our client.
+diligence and analysis time in each step in order to secure a positive result for our client.
+This process

-This process typically takes from four to six months from start to finish, plus another four to six weeks
+typically takes from four to six months from start to finish, plus another four to six weeks to negotiate a

-Our private sale approach allows all potential bidders every opportunity to consider the IP and get
+Our private-sale approach allows all potential bidders every opportunity to evaluate the IP and get

 involved.
 The phases we typically work through include: